nushell/nushell.github.io/book/configuration.md

 ### Configurations with built-in commands

-With new release of Nushell, we have introduced two new commands(`config nu` and `config env`) which help you quickly edit nu configurations with your preferred text editor/IDE
+Starting with release v0.64 of Nushell, we have introduced two new commands(`config nu` and `config env`) which help you quickly edit nu configurations with your preferred text editor/IDE

 Nushell follows underneath orders to locate the editor: